 Codorus Creek is classified as a surface water source.
 As water travels over the surface of the land, it dissolves naturally occurring minerals and radioactive material and can pick up substances resulting from the presence of animals or from human activity.

 Water Conservation

 Water Conservation plays a key role in providing safe, healthy drinking water to the public.
 Water, especially clean freshwater, is a limited resource.
-The Glen Rock Water Authority encourages its customers to use water efficiently to conserve supplies for future generations.
+The its customers to use water efficiently to conserve supplies for future generations.